krzysztofczerwonka/dp2kol/README.md

 	In Null Object pattern, we create an abstract class specifying various operations to be done, concrete classes extending this class and a null object class providing do nothing implemention of this class and will be used seemlessly where we need to check null value.

+Memento

+	Need to restore an object back to its previous state (e.g. "undo" or "rollback" operations).